fund-model/MimiFUND.jl/doc/tables.md

 Standard deviations are given in brackets.

-Table: EFW.
-Impact of a 1°C warming on forestry, water, heating, and cooling, in fraction of GDP. {#tbl:EFW}
+Table: Impact of a 1°C warming on forestry, water, heating, and cooling, in fraction of GDP. {#tbl:EFW tag="EFW"}

       Forestry                Water                     Heating            Cooling
 ----- ----------------------- ------------------------ ------------------ -------------------